aegis-aead/aegis-bitsliced/README.md

 ## Notes on bitslicing AEGIS

-The AEGIS-128L state consists of 8 AES blocks.
-The AES round function is applied to these 8 blocks simultaneously, making it well-suited not only for bitslicing in general but also for the barrel-shiftrows representation.
-AEGIS-128X2 can be bitsliced exactly the same way, using 64-bit words to update 16 blocks at once.
+The AEGIS-128L state comprises 8 AES blocks.
+The AES round function is applied simultaneously to these 8 blocks, making it well-suited not only for general bitslicing but also for the barrel-shiftrows representation.
+AEGIS-128X2 can also be bitsliced in the same manner, using 64-bit words to update 16 blocks at once.

-The state update function is defined as `S_i ← AES(in=S_{(i-1) mod 8}, round_key=S_i)` for each block.
-This is equivalent to applying a keyless AES round to a rotated state and feed-forwarding the original state.
+The state update function is defined as `S_i ← AES(in=S_{(i-1) mod 8}, round_key=S_i)` for each block, equivalent to applying a keyless AES round to a rotated state while feeding forward the original state.

 In the bitsliced representation, rotating the state only requires a bit rotation across all bytes.

-In the initialization, associated data absorption and finalization functions of AEGIS-128L, the state can be maintained in the bitsliced representation until the final update round.
+In the initialization, associated data absorption, and finalization functions of AEGIS-128L, the state can be maintained in the bitsliced form until the final update round.

-However, the keystream is a linear combination of nearly all the AES blocks.
-Evaluating it in bitsliced form would be slightly more expensive than switching between representations during each step update.
+However, the keystream is a linear combination of nearly all AES blocks.
+Evaluating this in bitsliced form would be slightly more costly than switching representations at each step update.
 Therefore, after initialization, we retain an interleaved but non-bitsliced state.
-We could keep the state bitsliced, unpack a copy in order to evaluate the linear combination, and only pack the two input blocks  instead.
-But in practice, it doesn't seem worth it.
+We could keep the state bitsliced, unpack a copy to evaluate the linear combination, and only repack the two input blocks.
+However, in practice, this does not seem worthwhile.

 These representation changes are costly.
-However, with 10 8-block AES rounds, AES-128 only encrypts 8 blocks, while AEGIS-128L encrypts 20 of them.
-In addition, in AEGIS, integrity comes almost for free.
-In contrast, AES-GCM’s GMAC is costly, particularly on CPUs without carryless multiplication support or lookup tables.
+However, with 10 8-block AES rounds, AES-128 encrypts only 8 blocks, while AEGIS-128L encrypts 20.
+Additionally, AEGIS provides integrity with minimal overhead, while AES-GCM’s GMAC is costly, especially on CPUs without carryless multiplication support or lookup tables.

-As an alternative to 64-bit words, AEGIS-128X2 can be implemented simply as two sets of 8 blocks that are updated alternately, providing a measurable speed advantage over AEGIS-128L on RISC-V, even with 32-bit words.
+Alternatively, AEGIS-128X2 can be implemented using two sets of 8 blocks updated alternately, offering a measurable speed advantage over AEGIS-128L on RISC-V, even with 32-bit words.

-While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations still enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.
+While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.

-Finally, side-channel protection is unlikely to be necessary during the decryption phase, where an adversary cannot observe individual blocks or perform differential attacks.
+Lastly, side-channel protection is generally unnecessary during decryption, as an adversary cannot observe individual blocks or conduct differential attacks at that stage.